 Public involvement includes communicating to and receiving input from all interested and affected persons, groups, business owners, and government organizations regarding the development of the project.
-The CONSULTANT will coordinate and perform the appropriate level of public involvement for this Project as outlined in the PD&E Manual, and the FDOT Public Involvement Handbook.
+The CONSULTANT will coordinate and perform the appropriate level of public involvement for this Project as outlined in Part 1, Chapter 11, and Part 2, Chapter 4 of the PD&E Manual, and the FDOT Public Involvement Handbook.